 Male frogs and toads start croaking to find mates.
 It is believed that croaking frogs are indicators of good rain.
 Snake activity increases in the monsoon season due to multiple reasons, for example, an abundance of prey availability, burrows filled with water, amongst others.

 Once this season starts, a number of species initiate breeding in the forest.
-There is no single identifiable mating season in India, however, the monsoon is a preferred time for many species.
-Because of greater availability of forage for herbivores / increased abundance of insects, many birds and mammals tend to have breeding seasonality that takes advantage of these factors to raise their young in this time of relative food abundance.
+There is no single identifiable mating season in India, however, Sasan Gir in monsoon is a preferred time for many species.
+Because of the greater availability of forage for herbivores / increased abundance of insects, many birds and mammals tend to have breeding seasonality that takes advantage of these factors to raise their young in this time of relative food abundance.
 These breeding species play an important role in maintaining the ecological balance that supports the apex species.
 Basically, the monsoon break provides an opportunity for the forest to rejuvenate itself.

 Gir is well known for the Asiatic lions but there are many other creatures, which are present in the Gir landscape but often ignored or paid less attention to.
 Butterflies, dragonflies, damselflies, spiders, frogs are a few of those creatures which demand more attention.
 It’s impossible to overstate their importance in keeping ecosystems and humans healthy and functioning.
 These creatures are nearly invisible throughout the dry summer months, but they reappear after a few rainy spells.
 These species are quiet, small, and fit in well with their surroundings.
 As a result, you'll need the patience to wait quietly while they go about their activity.
 It is usually preferable to go out into nature during the monsoon season to make the most of it.
 These small creatures create the biological foundation for all terrestrial ecosystems.
 They cycle nutrients, pollinate plants, disperse seeds, maintain soil structure and fertility, control populations of other organisms, and provide a major food source for other taxa.